Arc-consistency with linear programming reduced costs (applied to stable set in chordal graphs): Analysis

-This set is possibly not minimal as seen in example \ref{ex: sets of incompatible edges} for \constraint{ShortestPath} where $n=5$ and the set of layers $\left\{\set{T}_i\right\}$ is a complete family of cardinality 3.
+This set is possibly not minimal as seen in example \ref{ex: sets of incompatible edges} for \constraint{ShortestPath} where $n=5$ and the set of topological layers gives a complete family of cardinality 3.
 Finally, we can show that, in the worst case, the cardinality of such a family is at least $n$.
-We use the \constraint{MinWAllDiff} to do the proof which was presented in \cite{claus2020wad} but can now be simplified:
+We use the \constraint{MinWAllDiff} to do the proof which was presented in \citep{claus2020wad} but can now be simplified based on Theorem \ref{ac slackness}.
+As outlined previously, this theorem tells us that a single dual solution can not provide the exact reduced costs of two pairs if they belong together in a common support that is minimum for each.
+The result below shows an instance of the assignment problem where a single support is minimum for $n$ values so that $n$ distinct dual solutions are required.

-\begin{property} In the worst case, for $W\!C$, $n$ optimal dual solutions are needed to obtain all exact reduced costs. \end{property}
+\begin{property} In the worst case, for $W\!C$, $n$ optimal solutions of $(\dual)$ are needed to obtain all exact reduced costs. \end{property}